 From birth to 3 years of age, human infants undergo an astounding transformation, learning complex motor skills and behaviors, developing sophisticated cognitive abilities, acquiring language and learning to interact with other people.
 Understanding this developmental trajectory and the mechanisms underlying it allows us to take better care of our children and provides us with a window into human nature.
-This course will offer you the theoretical and empirical knowledge necessary to understand and critically evaluate scientific and everyday claims, ideas and observations about infancy.
+This course offers a comprehensive review of human development in the first few years of life (including physical, perceptual, cognitive, social, and emotional development).
+This course will also foster the intellectual tools necessary to critically evaluate scientific research and everyday observations of human infants.

 Student or audience description